lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 variance of our observations, then the role of the covariance function will be reduced to capture only the variance of the residuals.
-But at this point we are left with a model that is dominated by is parametric part at the expense of its non parametric part.
+But at this point we are left with a model that is dominated by is parametric part at the expense of its nonparametric part.
 If the parameters have become well determined then the uncertainty about future predictions will be reduced.
-However, if we enter a novel domain (one where the provenance of the data differs significantly from the data we observed at training time) then we will still make very confident extrapolations when predicting for the new data.
-For this reason in machine learning we often prefer to leave out the mean function to ensure that the signal variance is explained through non parametric part of the model rather than the parametric mean function.
+However, if we enter a novel domain (one where the provenance of the new data differs significantly from the original data we observed at training time (see e.g. @Quinonero:dataset09) then we will still make very confident extrapolations when predicting for the new data.
+For this reason, in machine learning, we often prefer to leave out the mean function to ensure that the signal variance is explained through nonparametric part of the model rather than the parametric mean function.
 In what follows we will drop the mean function and focus only on the covariance function.}